Hate on Social Media

 White supremacist groups like VDARE averaged almost 30 likes for each of their tweets, while anti-Muslim groups like ACT for America and Jihad Watch averaged about 20 likes for each of their posts.

 Across Twitter, the presence of these hate groups and attention paid to their incendiary remarks remained relatively steady between 2008 and 2012.
-A small rise in the number of these tweets liked in 2013 preceded a sharp increase between 2014 and today.
+A small rise in the number of these tweets liked in 2013 preceded a sharp and steady increase between 2014 and today.
 According to our data, that point was where things escalated quickly.

 Between 2014 and 2015, the number of likes given to tweets and comments produced by hate groups on Twitter more than tripled.
 Between 2015 and 2016, the likes associated with these comments more than tripled again.
 In just three years, the average number of likes on hateful or racist tweets from the groups studied rose from less than one, on average, to almost eight.